shuvro/springboot-fullstack-demo/README.md

 The current suite uses Mockito-based unit tests (no database required).
 Add integration tests as needed for repository behaviour.

 ## Data Model Highlights
-- `Product` stores metadata plus an in-memory list of `ProductVariant` objects.
+- `Product` is a Kotlin class storing metadata plus an in-memory list of `ProductVariant` objects.
 Setters return `this` to support fluent chaining (useful in repositories and builders).
 - Variants are stored as JSONB (`variants` column) in PostgreSQL.
 Serialization/deserialization happens through Jackson in `ProductRepository`.

 ## Maintenance Notes